Greece at the 1896 Summer Olympics: Weightlifting

 In the one handed event, weightlifters had to lift with each hand successively.
 Nikolopoulos was able to list 57 kilograms with one hand, but only 40 kilograms with the other.
 He was judged to have come in third place in the event between the silver medallist Viggo Jensen who had lifted 57 with each hand and 4th-place finisher Versis who had lifted 40 with each, but had not been able to lift 57 with either.

 Lifting form was used to break ties in the two handed competition.

 Wrestling

 Christopoulos won a battle of endurance against Momcsilló Tapavicza in the quarterfinals of the wrestling tournament.
 He then had to face Tsitas, who had received a bye in that round.
-Tsitas won, giving Christopoulos the bronze medal and a shoulder injury.
+Tsitas won after Christopoulos retired due to a shoulder injury; Christopoulous received the bronze medal.
 Tsitas then faced Carl Schuhmann in the final.
-Schuhmann, having had a bye in the semifinals, took two days to defeat Tsitas, the match having to be postponed on account of darkness at the end of 40 minutes in the first day.
+Schuhmann, having had a bye in the semifinals, took 55 minutes over two days to defeat Tsitas, the match having to be postponed on account of darkness after 40 minutes on the first day.